sherlyn99/MED263_microbiome_analysis_in_R/README.md

 # Troubleshooting
 ## Using Rstudio:

-1. If time is an issue, remove ANCOMBC as a package to be installed from the vector p2
-2. If asked to update packages, select all (“a”)
+1. If asked to update packages, select all (“n”)

 ## Using Jupyter Notebook: